ChrisNick92/Time---travel-Project/README.md

   <li><b>Sell - close:</b> sell at the closing price of the day</li>
 </ol>

-The above moves are chronologically ordered in the following manner: {buy-open, sell-open} >> {buy-low, sell-high} >> {buy-close, sell-close}, where the notation "A >> B" indicates that action A must happen before B. Futhermore, each is move is bound to the following restrictions:
+The above moves are chronologically ordered in the following manner:

+  {buy-open, sell-open} >> {buy-low, sell-high} >> {buy-close, sell-close},

+where the notation "A >> B" indicates that action A must happen before B. Futhermore, each move is bound to the following restrictions:

 <ol>
   <li> The total number of stocks "s" that we buy at a given day "d" it should not exceed the 10% of the volume of stocks "s" at day "d"</li>